Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ```

 ### Top Level Application
-Define a top level application file (`fir_aie_graph.cpp` in this design) specifies the top level port connectivity (the PLIO objects, which also have file names provided for simulation purposes).
+Define a top-level application file (`fir_aie_graph.cpp` in this design) specifies the top level port connectivity (the PLIO objects, which also have file names provided for simulation purposes).
 It then creates a platform object, connecting up the PLIO objects to it.
 It also creates an instance of the `FirGraph` graph, and connects the FilterChain to the platform's IOs
 that contains an instance of the graph class and connects the graph to a simulation platform to provide file input and output:
 ```
 PLIO *pldata_in  = new PLIO("DataIn",  plio_128_bits,"data/fir_input_128b.txt");